 The G1X Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the 1200D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1200D was succeeded by the Canon 1300D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1200D vs G1X Mark II

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Canon G1 X Mark II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1200D:

 - More detail: Offers more megapixels (17.9 vs 13MP) with a 20% higher linear resolution.